tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 **Instructions:** [README.md](Activities/03-Stu_Jupyter_Project/README.md)

-Open the following instructions and introduce the student activity.
+Open the instructions and introduce the student activity.

-* Instructional staff should circulate the classroom during this activity, monitoring students to ensure that everyone can successfully open JupyterLab.
+Instructional staff should circulate the classroom during this activity, monitoring students to ensure that everyone can successfully open JupyterLab.

-* Take some additional time here if necessary as students may need to familiarize themselves with the layout of JupyterLab.
+Take some additional time here if necessary, as students may need to familiarize themselves with the layout of JupyterLab.
 Students will not be able to participate in the upcoming coding activities if this activity is not completed successfully.

 ---